surendra-deshpande/surendra-deshpande.github.io/index.md

 ## 🛠 About Me
 I am a **Platform DevOps Engineer** with **10+ years of experience** building scalable, secure, and high-performance DevOps platforms.
-My expertise spans **Kubernetes, AWS, Jenkins, Docker, Terraform, APISIX, and CI/CD pipelines** — with a proven track record of delivering platforms that improve developer productivity, reduce costs, and ensure compliance (PCI-DSS, SOC 2).
+My expertise spans **Kubernetes, AWS, Jenkins, Docker, Terraform, Gateways, and CI/CD pipelines** — with a proven track record of delivering platforms that improve developer productivity, reduce costs, and ensure compliance (PCI-DSS, SOC 2).

 I enjoy **platform engineering**, **infrastructure automation**, and **building self-service systems** that empower development teams.